NicolaiNagel/Cat_soulmate_finder_CrewAI/README.md

 1. Make sure that uv is installed https://docs.astral.sh/uv/getting-started/installation/
 2. Run the main script: `uv run python src/cat_soulmate_finder_crewai/main.py`

+## Docker Support

+This project includes a `dockerfile` and `docker-compose.yml` for containerization and easy deployment.

+-   **dockerfile**:  Used to build a Docker image for the Cat Soulmate Finder application.
+It sets up the Python environment and installs the necessary dependencies.
+-   **docker-compose.yml**:  Defines and manages multi-container Docker applications.
+In this project, it can be used to orchestrate the application and any other services it might depend on (though currently, it's configured for a single-container application).

+To run the application using Docker:

+1. Ensure you have Docker installed and running on your system.
+2. Navigate to the project root directory in your terminal.
+3. Build the Docker image using: `docker build -t cat-soulmate-finder .`
+4. Run the application using Docker Compose: `docker-compose up`

 ## Project Structure

 -   `src/`: Contains the source code.